How to navigate market turbulence

-While there may be further market turbulence in the weeks and months ahead, our research shows that staying invested tends to reward long-term investors.
+While further volatility is possible in the days and weeks ahead, our research shows that staying invested tends to reward long-term investors.
+Market dips are inevitable, but holding your nerve and riding them out is usually the right course of action.

-2. Timing the market is futile
+2. Successfully timing the market is extremely difficult

 The best and worst trading days happen close together

-A chart shows that between 1980 and 2024, 13 of the 20 best trading days occurred in years with negative returns and nine of the 20 worst trading days occurred in years with positive returns.
+A chart shows that between 1980 and 2025, 12 of the 20 best trading days occurred in years with negative returns and nine of the 20 worst trading days occurred in years with positive returns.

 Past performance is not a reliable indicator of future results.